 ●Reduced levels of stress as a result of several hormones released during breastfeeding.

 ●Increased weight loss after pregnancy (if breastfeeding continues for at least six months).

 ●Reduced infant feeding costs.
 Infant formula and associated supplies are estimated to cost at least $1000 during the first 12 months.

 ●Reduced costs related to healthcare, including doctor's visits, hospital costs, and lost time from work.
 Infants who are breastfed are less likely to become ill and less likely to be hospitalized, reducing the potential costs and anxieties of caring for an ill child.

 Over the course of a woman's pregnancy, the breasts undergo changes that enable them to produce milk after the baby is born.
 Most women's breasts enlarge during early pregnancy as the milk producing glands mature (figure 1).

-Later in pregnancy, the milk-forming glands fill with a light yellow milk called colostrum.
+Later in pregnancy, the milk-forming glands fill with a light, thick yellow milk called colostrum.
 Colostrum contains unique substances that seal and protect the infant's immature digestive tract shortly after birth.